davidhuser/dhis2-pk/README.md

 **Script name:** `dhis-pk-indicator-definitions`

 Writes indicator definition in a readable format to a **csv file**.
-Includes names and number of orgunits for orgunit groups, dataelements (dataelement.categoryoptioncombo), program dataelements, program indicators, trackedEntityAttributes and constants.
-I t's possible to filter indiators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details)
+Includes _names and number of orgunits for orgunit groups_, _dataelements (dataelement.categoryoptioncombo)_, _program dataelements_, _program indicators_, _trackedEntityAttributes_ and _constants_.
+It's possible to filter indicators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details)

 Example output:
 ![ind-definitions](https://i.imgur.com/LFAlFpY.png)